Nadtochaev-Aleksandr/rsschool-cv/cv.md

 ___

 ## About me:
 I am a civil engineer.
 I graduated from Belarusian state university of transport in 2014.
 Since then until today my work has been related to construction.
-I worked in diferent part of constraction - on construction site, engiineer in constractor's service, customer service engineer.
+I worked in different part of constraction - on construction site, engineer in constractor's service, customer service engineer.
 I like this job but it is dificult and not well paid job.
 I had reached a limit beyond which is very difficult to develop.
 I decided to try something else.

-It sphere always interested me.
-I think it is very dynamic, varyated and well paid sphere.
+IT sphere is always interested me.
+I think it is very dynamic, varied and well paid sphere.
 I know a lot of people in IT sphere who are constantly developing and have not reached the limit of development.

 I studied Python.
 Made my first website.
-But i anderstud that python is doen't enough because you should make not only working but also beautiful websites.
+But I understud that python is not enough because I want to make not only working but also beautiful websites.
 Now I am studing HTML, CSS and Java-Script.

 I love to study and open something new.
-But the main goal - I want to expand my range of opportunities and influence.
+But my main goal - is to expand my range of opportunities and influence.
 I would like to be able to choose work from different fields and conditions.

 ___